Custom Molded Prototypes and Production Parts with Fast Lead Times | Get $500 Off Your First Mold

 Xometry delivers top quality plastic injection molded parts in as little as 10 business days.
 Our Manufacturing Partner Network can help you design and manufacture tools, dies, and molds for rapid tooling for prototyping to advanced mold making for production runs.
 Full injection molding capabilities including insert molding, overmolding, unlimited undercuts, and internal/external threads are available.

 Our vetted network of partners allow us to quickly convert your 3D part data into a high-quality injection mold at top speed.
 We offer services from design and manufacturing for tools, dies, and molds for prototyping and production runs.
 Plastic blow molds, aluminum and steel tooling, 2-shot and 3-shot molding are also available.
 And with Xometry, you own your own tools, so our partner network also offers mold maintenance services.

 Choose from millions of possible combinations of materials, finishes, tolerances, markings, and certifications for your order.

 Get your parts delivered right to your door without the hassle of sourcing, project management, logistics, or shipping.

-Only the top 6% of shops that apply to become Partners make it through our multi-tiered qualification process, so you can be confident your parts will be made right.
+Only the top 6% of shops that apply to become Suppliers make it through our multi-tiered qualification process, so you can be confident your parts will be made right.